 Amnon

-“For the past 25 years, my professional work in planning and preservation has been combined with teaching at the David Azrieli School of Architecture at Tel-Aviv University.
+“For the past 25 years, my professional work in planning and preservation has been combined with teaching at the David Azrieli School of Architecture at Tel Aviv University.
 In this framework between 2010 and 2012, I taught a preservation workshop that engaged in research and planning in the Manshiya area in Jaffa, which was partly eradicated after Jaffa’s occupation in 1948.
 Currently, a few structures remain, and most of the space serves as a promenade profuse in grass lawns and parking lots.

-The space carries difficult memories and trauma for the population groups that were negatively affected there—the Muslims, who bear the memory of both Manshiya’s occupation in 1948 and the ethnic cleansing in Jewish Tel-Aviv; and the Jews, who bear the memory of a murderous terrorist attack on high school students waiting in line to enter the Dolphinarium nightclub.
+The space carries difficult memories and trauma for the population groups that were negatively affected there—the Muslims, who bear the memory of both Manshiya’s occupation in 1948 and the ethnic cleansing in Jewish Tel Aviv; and the Jews, who bear the memory of a murderous terrorist attack on high school students waiting in line to enter the Dolphinarium nightclub.

-When my students and I realized the traumatic nature of the space and the fact that it harbors harsh memories, I turned to an old friend of mine, psychoanalyst Gabi Bonwitt, and asked him to join in and help us understand the psychological implications of planning in this damaged site”.
+When my students and I realized the traumatic nature of the space and the fact that it harbors harsh memories, I turned to an old friend of mine, psychoanalyst Gabi Bonwitt, and asked him to join in and help us understand the psychological implications of planning in this damaged site.”

 A Few Words on Trauma